sahukartika/Toxicity_prediction/README.md

 - Predictions for chemicals well outside the training set's structural space (applicability domain) may be unreliable.
 - This model predicts Ames mutagenicity specifically — not general toxicity.
-- Pickled scikit-learn/XGBoost models are version-sensitive; see the note in `requirements.txt`.